siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 direction.
 But the result is not an ultrareal value.
 It is a rotated square-value.

-Changing the sign of the inner value does not create a negative ultrareal:
+Changing the sign of the inner state does not create a negative ultrareal:

 $$
 (-u)^2 = u^2